-Danny Garcia vs Keith Thurman: Winner gets Floyd Mayweather?Written by Joseph Herron
+Danny Garcia vs Keith Thurman: Winner gets Floyd Mayweather?Hot

 To be or not to be; that seems to be the question on many a mind within the boxing community concerning former pound for pound king Floyd Mayweather Jr.